 The more, the merrier

 The idea that Gable has introduced to the market may very well be a start of a new revolution.
 The truth is, we need other people.
 Even the most hardwired introverts among us cannot sit alone forever.
-The company of others is necessary for our mental health and good mood, and those, of course, are not only needed to be productive - they are also essential when thinking about a good-quality life in general.
-Not only that, but Gable's workspaces are also a great chance to meet completely new people and change scenery - to form new bonds, exchange ideas and boost our creativity with a healthy dose of brainstorming.
-All in all, we may have found a solution to one of the most painful problems that remote workers have ever faced.
+The company of others is necessary for our mental health and good mood, and those, of course, are not only needed to be productive – they are also essential when thinking about a good-quality life in general.
+Not only that, but Gable’s workspaces are also a great chance to meet completely new people and change scenery – to form new bonds, exchange ideas and boost our creativity with a healthy dose of brainstorming.
+All in all, we may have found a solution to one of the most painful problems that remote work may have caused.
 So how about you?
 Ready to join Gable?